One Tree Hill season 8

 The eighth season of One Tree Hill, an American television series, premiered on September 14, 2010.
 After successful ratings for the early episodes of the season on The CW, the network ordered a back-order of nine episodes, bringing the total episode count to twenty-two.

 Season eight features the return of the original opening credits and the original opening theme song "I Don't Want to Be" covered by various artists each week, while the original version is featured sporadically.
 Schwahn wrote 13 out of the 22 episodes, including the final six episodes of the season.

 The season opened to a 1.1 Adults 18–49 rating and 2.14 million viewers.
 The thirteenth episode of the season, "The Other Half of Me" which saw Brooke getting married achieved season highs in all categories with a 1.2 Adults 18–49 rating, a 2.4 in Women 18–34 and 2.42 million viewers making it the most watched episode since December 2009.
-The season averaged 1.8 million viewers.
-It was released on DVD in the UK on October 29, 2011.
+The overall season continued the show’s falling down in ratings, averaging 1.78 million viewers with 0.8 rating and ranking #129.

-Overview
+Synopsis

-Brooke and Julian are engaged but she has to deal with financial problems at Clothes Over Bros, thanks to Victoria.
-Nathan makes a huge decision regarding his career.
-Haley finds out she is pregnant again, this time with a girl.
-Clay and Quinn's lives hang in the balance when they are left for dead after Katie shoots the both of them.
-A new love triangle starts between Chase, Alex, and Mia.
-Mouth tries to get close to Millicent once more.
-Meanwhile, Quinn runs into someone she least expects on the outskirts of town, and starts a pen pal relationship with them.
+Tree Hill's residents are experiencing a lot of changes this season.
+Nathan starts a fascinating new job.
+Jamie's younger sister is eagerly awaited by Haley.
+Skills ensures that this Tree Hill wedding goes off without a hitch, and Brooke and Julian invite all of their friends to a fantastic wedding.
+However, the light is mixed with darkness.
+Quinn and Clay battle for their lives following the shooting from the previous season.
+A financial scandal results in incarceration.
+And in one of the show's greatest episodes ever, a fierce storm forces cherished characters to fight a rampaging river for their lives.